European Insurance and Occupational Pensions Authority

+History

-Background
+Background and establishment

 The initial precursor of EIOPA was the Conference of the Insurance Supervisory Services of European Community Countries (conférence des services de contrôle des assurances), established in 1957 and thus predating both the Groupe de Contact for banking supervisors (1972) and the Chairs' informal group for securities commissions (1989).

 The Committee of European Insurance and Occupational Pensions Supervisors (CEIOPS), a Level-3 Committee of the European Union under the Lamfalussy process, was established in 2004 under the terms of European Commission's Decision 2004/6/EC of 5 November 2003, later repealed and replaced by Decision 2009/79/EC.
 It was composed of high level representatives from the insurance and occupational pensions supervisory authorities of the European Union's Member States.
 The authorities of the European Economic Area Member States also participated in CEIOPS.
 CEIOPS Secretariat was located in Frankfurt.
 It was chaired by Gabriel Bernardino, the Director General of the Portuguese insurance supervisor.
 The other Level-3 Committees were Committee of European Banking Supervisors and Committee of European Securities Regulators.